Tokenization – a solution to the problem of the aging art market

 Kevin Abosch, a conceptual artist known, among other things, for successfully selling a picture of a potato, has been selling his virtual art since early 2018.
 At some point, he discovered with a surprise that buyers were willing to pay for something that was essentially a string of code.
 If there was some sort of bigger, artistic idea behind it.

 Now, this theme is returning along with the rise of the NFT market, which response to buyers’ need for art adjusted to the highly digitized world.

 Ten years ago, in April 2011, the Nyan Cat meme was born.
 It featured a GIF of a running cat with a body of pop-tart, leaving a rainbow trace behind.
 There is something strange yet oddly satisfying about looking at this friendly pet perpetually running through space.
 Nyan Cat definitely managed to inspire various online creators across the globe to make a number of further memes.
 As well as articles, games, and other works of culture.
 And ten years later, in February 2021, the author of the original meme was finally rewarded for his work.

 He earned nearly $600,000 on a meme

 Although his identity was known before, only now has he managed to earn real money for his creation.
 Deciding to take advantage of the rising tokenized art market, Chris Torres auctioned off the famous Nyan Cat on a digital art marketplace called Foundation.
 In a span of 24 hours, it managed to earn 300 ETH – the equivalent of about $590,000 at the time.
-All of this happened by a transparent process.
-Even after the auction, it is possible to track the bidders, the values they offered.
+All of this happened through a transparent process.
+Even after the auction, it is possible to track the bidders, and the values they offered.
 As well as look up the work of art that was the subject of a transaction.
 And the history of its ownership.
 Every data concerning any particular item is saved in a blockchain – so it cannot be destroyed, modified, or hacked.